Heretic

 In a Mayan legend, dragonflies hold the power to heal and rebirth the Moon Goddess Ixchel by humming over her and filling her up with their life force.

-Zuni Native tribal peoples see dragonfly as having supernatural powers and who carries prayers to the spirit world.
+Zuni Native tribal peoples see dragonfly as having supernatural powers who carry prayers to the spirit world.
 The indigenous people of the southwestern tribe of the Hopi, also believe the dragonfly has supernatural powers and are shamanistic.
 They assisted the ancient Hopi in migrating to find their permanent home, and helping them to locate water and to grow corn.
 The Hopi have lived in their permanent home in Arizona for over 2000 years, but they are rooted in much more ancient cultures from which they migrated from South America, Central America and Mexico.
 They are considered one of the oldest cultures living in documented history.

 These are just a few of the tales of dragonfly from around the world, and in my dream the dragonfly got my attention appearing as a giant ancient ancestor and pointing me to a golden web of dreams giving protection and vitality to the dream catcher being woven by an artist weaver.
 My dreams are woven from the transformative process inside my being.
 Blessed by the presence and protection of the golden dragonfly, big dreams are being created in the center of my circle.